INTERVIEW AND PHOTOS BY MARKO SYRJALA AND ARTO LEHTINEN

 Steve: So far, so good, so the first time before we got to Bulgaria, I had met Ross or Stu.
 It was kind of interesting to have the first.
 We didn’t even get to rehearse.
 There was no rehearsal, so we just played…

 Sean: So, the first show was In front of 5,000.

 Steve: You can’t make this stuff up, really.

 Ross: Yeah.
-We are very excited about the new record, because we are going to see what Steve really can do.
+We are very excited about the new record because we are going to see what Steve really can do.

-And when the next album will be out?
+And when the next album is out?